ILLIXR/ILLIXR/plugins/openwarp_vk/README.md

 ## Summary

-`openwarp_vk` is an Vulkan-based translational reprojection service intended for use in the ILLIXR architecture.
+`openwarp_vk` is a Vulkan-based translational reprojection service intended for use in the ILLIXR architecture.

 ## Phonebook Service